Understanding Male Infertility

 - Hormonal issues, such as: diabetes, high levels of the milk-producing hormone prolactin, or problems with the hormone-producing organs like the thyroid or adrenal gland

-Not all male infertility is permanent or untreatable; it is not uncommon for men to treat infertility through one or a combination of actions.
+Not all male infertility is permanent or untreatable; it is not uncommon for men to treat infertility through one or a combination of actions, even though the clinical effectiveness of many of these treatments has not been proven..

 - Avoiding damaging environmental factors, such as smoking, heat exposure, heavy exercise, toxicants, certain drugs, or excessive alcohol